vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Data encoding summary

-Below is a schema of how block of data is encoded in different structures at different stages.
+Below, is a schema of how a block of data is encoded in different structures at different stages.

 ![Schema](/images/architecture/transaction-data.png)